 I’m Lior, the CEO of PicUP.
 I’m a second time entrepreneur, having started my first company – a niche e-learning business – while I was a student, which I then ran for 14 years.

-PicUP is an AI-based visualisation, optimisation and personalisation platform for outbound calls.
-Our unique patented technology helps call centres improve their customer service and increase sales by adding a personalised digital layer and connecting digital channels to the phone call’s interface.
+PicUP is an AI-based visualization, optimization, and personalization platform for outbound calls.
+Our unique patented technology helps call centers to improve their customer service and increase sales by adding a personalized digital layer and connecting digital channels to the phone call’s interface.

 Essentially, we’ve created a win-win situation where, for the first time ever, customers are able to know exactly who is calling them and why, while sales people know when to call and can close deals directly from the app with on-call forms and e-signatures.